Khirbet al-Mukhayyat

-Since 2014, Mukhayyat has been excavated by an international team of archaeologists, led by Dr. Debra Foran of WiIfrid Laurier University (Canada).
-These excavations are ongoing and indicate a long history of occupation, from the Early Bronze Age to the Ottoman Period.
+Since 2014, Mukhayyat has been excavated by an international team of archaeologists, led by Dr. Debra Foran of Wilfrid Laurier University (Canada).
+These excavations are ongoing and indicate a long history of occupation, from the Early Bronze Age to the Ottoman period.

 Location

-Khirbat al-Mukhayyat is located 9km northwest of Madaba on a steep limestone escarpment.
+Khirbat al-Mukhayyat is located 9 km northwest of Madaba on a steep limestone escarpment.
 The site looks out toward the Dead Sea and the Jordan Valley.
 The Wadi Mukhayyat lies to the west and the Wadi Afrit to the east.

 Located on the western edge of the Transjordanian Plateau, the site presents a sweeping view of the Jordan Valley with the Judean Highlands to the west.
 This commanding position would have allowed residents to monitor access to and from the Jordan Valley and also provided fertile agricultural opportunities.

 History

 The biblical town of Nebo is first mentioned in a stele known as the Mesha Inscription dated to the mid-9th century BCE in reference to the towns occupation by the Israelites.
 The Moabite king Mesha took over the settlement and removed cultic Israelite sites.
 The town of Nebo is often confused with the nearby Mount Nebo, but the Mesha Inscription seems to imply a settlement, and no significant Iron Age remains have been found at Mount Nebo, implying the site was likely Khirbet al-Mukhayyat.

 The nearby Mount Nebo features prominently in Jewish source of Hellenistic and Roman origin, primarily as the burial place of Moses.
 Historic sources also mention efforts made by the Roman government to locate said tomb to no avail.

 The town also has considerable Byzantine remains, with numerous churches for the growing Christian population through the 6th and 8th centuries.
 The Monastery of al-Kanisah, the Monastery of Theotokos, and the Monastery of the Memorial of Mount Nebo are all located nearby and the town was likely the main destination for pilgrims and travellers to the region in that period.
 However, the Byzantine structures in the town appear to go out of use by the 7th century BCE and subsequently abandoned.
+One such church is the church of St. Lot and St. Procopius.
 Inhabitants only returned to the site in the late 19th century CE, but only limited occupation to the north-eastern slope of the hill.